 Whether you prefer the cherry blossoms of spring, the festivals of summer, the vibrant foliage of autumn or the snowy landscapes of winter, there’s really no wrong time to visit Japan.

-However, if you want to see certain seasonal sights, eat season-specific foods or avoid the crowds that swarm around Japan’s cherry blossom and fall foliage seasons, there are some times that will be better than others for your Japan trip.
+However, if you want to see certain seasonal sights, eat season-specific foods or avoid the crowds that swarm around Japan’s cherry blossom and fall foliage seasons, some times will be better than others for your Japan trip.

-Well, we’ll be saying this a lot, but every time you visit Japan will feel like the best time.
-Depending on the kind of weather you like, the sights you want to see and the things you want to do, each season offers something different for every traveler.
+We will be saying this often, but every time of the year is arguably the best time to visit Japan.
+Depending on the kind of weather you enjoy, the sights you want to see and the activities you want to do, each season offers something different for every traveler.

 Spring in Japan